-0 The Governing Body has made a decision to enter into a property Transaction.
-Date of Decision 0 The second constitution of the Constitution of Date of the decision 0 The Trustees are informed regarding the wishes of the Congregation for Property Transaction.
-Date the trustees were informed 0 The Governing body consults with the Regional Council Property Committee abother the plans for the transaction.
-Date of Consultation 0 The Governing Body (in the case of a sale) informs the Regional Proper Committee on how there proceeds from the sale will be used.
-Date of the Letter/Email 0 The Governing Body (in the case of a purchase/renovation) informs the region of the cost and how the congregation will fund the transaction.
-Date of the Letter/Email 0 The governing body directs the trustees to proceed with the transaction and seek Regional Council approval Date the Trustees were directed to proceed 0 The trustees hold a meeting and decide to proceed with the transaction and see Regional approval Date of the Trustees Meeting The Trustees provide to the Regions property Committee the term transaction.
-The trustees have gotten the fair Market value or the certified Appraisal The trustees have decided on the proposed source of funding The trustees have decide on the proposed use of the proceeds The trustees have made an inventory list and decided on distribution(see pg19) The trustees have completed Appendix A The trustees have sent all pertained information to the Regional Council Property Committee Date i nformation was sent to the Regional Council for approval

-0 The Regional Council.
-Property Committee makes a decision on whether to approve the transaction and the source of funding or the use of funds whichever is applicable.
-Date of Regional Approval 0 The trustees proceed to acquire the source of funding (in the case of a purchase) Date of completion 0 The Trustees contact a lawyer and proceed with the purchase or sale Date of Completion 0 In the case of a sale the Trustees distribute the proceeds as directed.
-Date of completion
+1. The Governing Body has made a decision to enter into a property Transaction.
+Date of Decision 2.
+The meeting of the Congregation/Board/Church Council was called and a decision was made.
+Date of the decision 3.
+The Trustees are informed regarding the wishes of the Congregation for the Property Transaction.
+Date the trustees were informed 4.
+The Governing body consults with the Regional Council Property Committee about the plans for the transaction.
+Date of Consultation 5.
+The Governing Body (in the case of a sale) sent a proposal to the Regional Property Committee on how there proceeds from the sale might used.
+Date of the Letter/Email 6.
+The Governing Body (in the case of a purchase/renovation) informs the region of the cost and how the congregation will fund the transaction.
+Date of the Letter/Email 7.
+The governing body directs the trustees to proceed with the transaction and seek Regional Council approval Date the Trustees were directed to proceed 8.
+The trustees hold a meeting and decide to proceed with the transaction and seek Regional approval Date of the Trustees Meeting 9.
+The Trustees provide to the Regions property Committee the terms of the transaction. a.
+The trustees have established the fair Market value (pg.26) b.
+The trustees have decided on the proposed source of funding c.
+The trustees have decide on the proposed use of the net proceeds (pg.
+30) d.
+The trustees have made an inventory list and decided on distribution(see pg19) e.
+The trustees have completed Appendix A f.
+The trustees have sent all pertained information to the Regional Council Property Committee ate information was sent to the Regional Council for approval 0 The Regional Council Property Committee makes a decision on whether to approve the transaction and the source of funding or the use of funds whichever is applicable.
+Date of Regional Approval (Date Received Appendix B) 0 The trustees proceed to acquire the source of funding (in the case of a purchase) Date of completion 0 The Trustees contact a lawyer and proceed with the purchase or sale Date of Completion 0 In the case of a sale, the Trustees distribute the proceeds as directed by the Regional Council Property Committee Date of completion